nchatharoo/python_for_cybersecurity/README.md

 8. **SSH Server** (`ssh_server.py`):
    - This script sets up a simple SSH server using Paramiko that listens for connections, authenticates users, and executes commands sent by the client.

+9. **Network Scanner** (`scanner.py`):
+   - A network scanner to discover active hosts using UDP packets and listening for ICMP, TCP and UDP responses.

 ## Motivation

 I am passionate about learning and growing in the field of cybersecurity.
 Through these scripts, I aim to deepen my understanding of network protocols, socket programming, and various cybersecurity techniques.
 This repository serves as a testament to my dedication and motivation to enhance my skills and contribute to the cybersecurity community.